2017 BGL Luxembourg Open

 The 2017 BGL BNP Paribas Luxembourg Open was a women's tennis tournament played on indoor hard courts sponsored by BNP Paribas.
 It was the 22nd edition of the Luxembourg Open, and part of the WTA International tournaments category of the 2017 WTA Tour.
-It was held in Kockelscheuer, Luxembourg, on 16–21 October 2017.
+It was held in Kockelscheuer, Luxembourg, on 16 October until 21 October 2017.
+Unseeded Carina Witthöft won the singles title.